 Professional Writing Instruction

 Our students receive extensive feedback and one-on-one coaching from our writing instructor to develop professional writing skills.

-All MPP students complete required internships.
+After their first year of study, all MPP students complete required internships.
+Students may choose to complete their internship either full-time during the summer after their first year or part-time during the academic year.
 Students field test their new analytical tools, make connections for their master’s projects, determine areas for further study, and perhaps discover a career they love—or cross one off their list.

 MPP students Ipsita Das and TJ Lowdermilk spent time in India to understand social policy in action.
 They worked with faculty member Subhrendu Pattanayak.
 "Getting out into the field with Professor Pattanayak was terrific," said TJ Lowdermilk.
 "He always stressed the importance of relying on hard empirical evidence for policy analysis because theoretical models fail to capture how people actually act.
 Witnessing firsthand how theory-based policies have failed to translate into reality will inform all my future work."

-MPP student have spent their summers at organizations such as:
+MPP students have interned at organizations such as:

 - The World Bank